thrawn01/quartz-garden/content/index.md

 * [Hubble](https://github.com/thrawn01/hubble) is a CLI tool for managing environment variables for other CLI tools like novaclient and kubectl
 * [Git-clip](https://github.com/thrawn01/clip) is a CLI tool used in conjunction with `git` to manage git branches, by "clipping" old branches and providing visibility into the state of you local branches at a glance.
 * [SuperRetro 16](https://play.google.com/store/apps/details?id=com.neutronemulation.super_retro_16) is a SNES emulator I wrote with a good friend and tried to form a company around.
+* [Querator](https://github.com/kapetan-io/querator/) is a reservation queue with Almost Exactly Once Delivery, designed for extremely high scale and efficiency.

 ### Things I Believe
 * You can have strong opinions but, don’t hold them too close to your heart.